 Dust control will be accomplished in accordance with the WisDOT Standard Specifications, which require application of water or other approved dust control methods during grading operations on haul roads and, in the case of WIS 23, the mainline.
 The location and operation of asphaltic batch plants will follow the Standard Specifications and any special provisions developed during coordination with WDNR regarding air quality standards and emissions.
 Any portable material plants will be operated in accordance with WDNR air quality requirements and guidelines.
 Demolition and disposal of structures are regulated under the WDNR's asbestos renovation and demolition requirements (Wisconsin Administrative Code, Chapter NR 447).
-WisDOT conformed with this code with the razing contracts for the 46 properties that have had their buildings removed since the 2014 LS SFEIS.
+WisDOT conformed with this code for the razing contracts for the 46 properties that have had their buildings removed since the 2014 LS SFEIS (before the Record of Decision (ROD) was vacated).
 WisDOT will continue to conform with NR 447 in future razing contracts.